jbeec/hello-world/README.md

 # hello-world

-This is the github tutorial
+Hello Everyone!

+This is Jason.
+I am not really familiar with github.
+However, I am interested in what github can do.
+I like to eat many different types of food.